APPLICATIONS FOR THIS PROGRAM FOR JULY 2019 CLOSE ON 1ST APRIL.

 Course readers will be prepared for the course and will be available on-line by the end of May.
 The course reader is designed as an additional resource for students.

 You can access a previous schedule for the International Relations and Threats to Global Security program here as reference, however please keep in mind that the provided schedule is just as a guide and is subject to change.

 Brno is a lovely typical Central European student town with over a hundred historical sites and great places to have dinner and drinks.
-It located very conveniently and very close to Prague, Vienna, Budapest and Bratislava.
+It is located very conveniently and very close to Prague, Vienna, Budapest and Bratislava.

 Richard Turcsányl is currently pursuing his Ph.D. at the Department of International Relations and European Studies of the Masaryk University, where he also teaches courses such as Introduction to International Relations, Theories of International Relations and Geopolitics.
 He is an Editor in Chief of Global Politics journal, Senior Analyst at Slovak Governance Institute in Bratislava, and Associate at European Institute for Asian Studies in Brussels.
 In the past, he worked as an intern at the Ministry of Foreign Affairs of the Slovak Republic and at the Embassy of the Slovak Republic in New Delhi.
 Among his research interest belong power in international politics, development of international systems and international relations of East Asia.